aleshaleksey/fansys23/skills.md

 #### Tool Proficiencies

 Using tools usually requires a roll of an associated skill.
-Some skills cannot be used for certain purposes unless At the group's discretion it can makes sense for other skills may be associated with a tool (eg woodworking tools being used with **fortify** for making big items like wooden walls).
+Some skills cannot be used for certain purposes unless the character is also proficient with appropriate tools.
+At the group's discretion it can makes sense for other skills may be associated with a tool (eg woodworking tools being used with **fortify** for making big items like wooden walls).
 Tools and their properties are further discussed below (in the "tools" sections).

 - Athletics group based:
   - Diver's tools